Car Is Making Noise When Turning | Finally Fixed!

 If your car is making noise when turning, it could be due to a number of potential causes.
 First, check to see if your tires are properly inflated and have enough tread.
 If they do, then the issue could be with your suspension or alignment.

 It is also possible that the noise is coming from your engine, specifically the belts or pulleys.
-If you are not sure what is causing the noise, take your car to a mechanic for diagnosis.
+If you are unsure what is causing the noise, take your car to a mechanic for diagnosis.

 Should I be Worried About My Car Making Noise When Turning?